Top Six Destinations In Austria

 - Half of Austria’s electricity comes from hydropower

-- During the 19th century, Vienna was involved in nine major Wars
+- During the 19th century, Austria was involved in nine major Wars

 - The main waterway in Austria, the Danube River, is the second longest river in Europe at 1,800 miles.